Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-The rate $O\big(\sqrt{\frac{s\log d}{n}}\big)$ for $\ell_2$ norm error is minimax optimal up to logarithmic factor (e.g., compared to \cite{raskutti2011minimax}).
-Note that a random noise bounded by $\Delta$ roughly contributes $\Delta^{2l}$ to $\mathbbm{E}|y_k|^{2l}$ bounded by $M$; because in the error bound $\Delta$ and $M^{1/(2l)}$ almost play the same role, the effect of uniform quantization can be readily interpreted as an additional bounded noise.
-This generalizes previous findings in \cite{thrampoulidis2020generalized,jung2021quantized,sun2022quantized} to the heavy-tailed regime.
+The rate $O\big(\sqrt{\frac{s\log d}{n}}\big)$ for $\ell_2$-norm error is minimax optimal up to logarithmic factor (e.g., compared to \cite{raskutti2011minimax}).
+Note that a random noise bounded by $\Delta$ roughly contributes $\Delta$ to $(\mathbbm{E}|y_k|^{2l})^{1/(2l)}$, and the latter is bounded by $M^{1/(2l)}$; because in the error bound $\Delta$ and $M^{1/(2l)}$ almost play the same role, the effect of uniform quantization can be readily interpreted as an additional bounded noise, analogously to the error rate in \cite{sun2022quantized}.